Stride-EdVentures/javabook/book_source/interfaces/custom_sorting.md

 }
 ```
 A few things to note:
-* The code is cleaner and more concise.
+* Using Method References allows for the code to be cleaner and more concise.
 * On line 3: We created a reference to a static method using the `ClassName::methodName` syntax.
 * On line 7: The method `getStringFromInt` has the same signature as the `apply` method in `Function<Integer, String>`.
 It takes a single `Integer` and returns a `String`.
-* On line 7: The `apply` method is called exactly as before.
-The identifier `behavior` is an `interface` and we invoke methods on it that same way we would invoke a method on a class.
+* On line 7: The `apply` method is called normally.
+There are no changes to the way we invoke a method in an interface, even if it is fulfilled by a method reference.
+The identifier `behavior` is an `interface` and we invoke its methods the same way we would invoke a method belonging to a class.
 * On line 7: When the `apply` method is called, the method named `getStringFromInt` is invoked!
-It has a different name!
+Clearly it has a different name and `apply`!

 The fact that `getStringFromInt` is invoked when we call `behavior.apply` can be mind blowing.
 Let's dig a little deeper into that.